 - Molecular biology and bioinformatics

 The Training Program is designed to provide core competence to trainees in biotechnology, life sciences, engineering, data science, and entrepreneurship.
-Twenty-two Faculty Trainers are available to mentor/co-mentor each Trainee.
+Twenty-six Faculty Trainers are available to mentor/co-mentor each Trainee.
 These twenty-two Faculty Trainers provide courses/training in four core areas and five training areas with an overall goal of producing outstanding Ph.D.s with expertise in one or more of the three focal areas.
 Each of the three focal areas lies at the interface of the life sciences with key interactions in applied mathematics and information, engineering, the physical and mathematical sciences, and the enabling role of technologies in bioinstrumentation, bioimaging biosensors, biochips, and genomics/proteomics.
 The focal areas are built on the foundations of biomolecular science and engineering.
 Four departmental programs (Biological Sciences, Biomedical Engineering, Chemical and Biological Engineering, and Chemistry and Chemical Biology) that comprise the Training Program are engaged in one or more of these focal areas.

 National Institutes of Health (NIH)